Stationary bandit theory: Marxism

-Marx's theory of the state links the origin of the state to the emergence of private property in society.
+Marx's theory of the state links the origin of the state to the emergence of private property.
 The property owners form a class which creates the state for governance, increasing their own well-being while suppressing and exploiting the class which does not own property.
-Olson finds fault in this concept, as he does not believe that classes represent "organized groups with common interests" that drive them to start a revolutionary struggle and facilitate social changes.
-He found that individuals avoid engaging in class struggle as they are primarily guided by personal interests and it is sometimes more beneficial not to make efforts to change the social order.
+Olson finds fault in this concept, as he does not believe that classes represent "organized groups with common interests" that drive them to start a revolutionary struggle.
+He argued that individuals often avoid engaging in class struggle as they are primarily guided by personal interests; it is sometimes more beneficial for an individual not to make efforts to change the social order, but to remain on the sidelines.

 Social contract theory

-The author also critiques social contract theory, according to which the state arises as a voluntary union, which implies that individuals yield some of their rights to the state in exchange for their own security and prosperity.
-Olson casts doubt on the likelihood of this when dealing with large groups due to the free-rider effect, in which individuals decline to adequately pay for public resources.
-Olson points to the consequence of low economic productivity in such states, as individuals lack incentive to increase their contribution to the production of public goods.
+Olson also critiques social contract theory (Locke, Hobbes, Rousseau, etc.), according to which the state arises as a voluntary union where individuals yield some of their rights to the state in exchange for security and prosperity.
+Olson casts doubt on the viability of such voluntary collective action in large groups due to the free-rider problem, in which individuals have an incentive to benefit from public goods without contributing to their cost.
+This leads to the underproduction of public goods and low economic productivity, as individuals lack the incentive to increase their contribution to the common good.

 Criticisms

 Assumptions of state formation

-While the stationary bandit theory explains why a population would prefer a stationary bandit to a roving bandit, the motives that lead a roving bandit to become stationary are unclear.
-In an uncontrolled (anarchic) competitive looting environment, the urge for bandits to monopolize looting within a given territory to the exclusion of others is not explained.
-One could assume that roving bandits want to increase their profits by subduing populations under the control of other bandits, but this would mean that some local states already exist, contradicting Olson's theory.
+While the theory explains why a population would prefer a stationary bandit to a roving one, the motives that lead a roving bandit to become stationary are not fully explained.
+In an anarchic, competitive looting environment, the mechanism by which one bandit successfully monopolizes theft within a territory is unclear.
+If one assumes that roving bandits seek to increase profits by subduing populations already under the control of other bandits, this implies that some local proto-states already exist, which contradicts the theory's starting point of pure anarchy.

 Role of the state

-The stationary bandit theory asserts that the state is the sole factor possessing a monopoly on violence, whose behavior can be studied.
-According to Douglass North, this approach is fundamentally flawed because the state manages society through a range of complex and specialized organizations.
-In addition, the dynamics of relations between the political elites in the ruling coalition also influence the interaction between the state and society.
-Secondly, the theory overlooks the fundamental problem of the state's acquisition of a monopoly on violence (i.e.: how a coalition that structures the state and society emerges).
+The stationary bandit theory treats the state as a unitary actor possessing a monopoly on violence.
+According to Douglass North, this approach is fundamentally flawed.
+First, the state governs society through a range of complex and specialized organizations, and the dynamics of relations between political elites in the ruling coalition also influence state-society interactions.
+Second, the theory overlooks the fundamental problem of how the state acquires its monopoly on violence in the first place—that is, how the dominant coalition that structures the state and society emerges.